stoeps13/connections-doc/source/admin/install/t_uninstalling_database_wizard.md

     3. Specify a database instance.

+        !!! note
-        **Note:** The database instance that you specify must already exist on your system.
+    The database instance that you specify must already exist on your system.

         For more detail about the database information, refer to [Creating databases using SQL scripts](t_install_databases_using_scripts.md).

 6. Select the application databases that you want to delete and click **Next**.

+    !!! note
-    **Note:** Application databases that are not installed are greyed out.
+    Application databases that are not installed are greyed out.

 7. Review the Pre-Configuration Task Summary to ensure that the values you entered on previous panels are correct.
 If you want to make a change, click **Back** to edit the value.
 Click **Delete** to begin deleting databases.